-The lawyer and psychiatrist members of the Tribunal are of course qualified in their respective professions.
+The lawyer and psychiatrist members of the Tribunal are qualified in their respective professions.
 The community members of the Tribunal possess a diverse range of skills.
 All Tribunal members already have very considerable experience in their respective areas of expertise prior to appointment.
 Thus, the training required of Tribunal members upon appointment is quite limited, particularly as the Tribunal always sits as a panel of three comprising a lawyer, psychiatrist and community member.
 Thus, both legal and medical expertise is part of each panel together with the diverse skills, experience and insights of the community members.

 The Tribunal however recognises the need for an induction process for new members and ongoing professional development for all members.
+That process will now be enhanced by the Tribunal's new website.
+See section 10 below.